FSteak/pythoncoursemkdocs/docs/Setup/Getting Started.md

 Well, Python is a programming language.<br>
 IF you want to skip this then go to next page

+!!! warning
-> <p style="color:orange">⚠ WARNING:</p> You should note that even if you know what is programming language and python installed your python version should be 3.x or latest is better.
+    You should note that even if you know what is programming language and python installed your python version should be 3.x or latest is better.

 ---